Home > Asia/Middle East > Kazakhstan > Charyn Canyon, Kolsay Lake, and Kaindy Lake Day Trip from Almaty

 Content Creation: Our content is based on our own travel experiences.
 All photos are our own unless otherwise stated.
 We sometimes utilize AI tools to assist with tasks like generating titles, summarizing content, and improving organization.

-My day began with a 4:00 a.m. wake-up for our marathon tour.
-By 4:30 a.m., I was on a Yandex scooter—easy to rent by the minute through the app—and on my way to the pickup location near the Almaty Hotel (Baitursynov 104).
+My day began with a 4:00 a.m. wake-up for this marathon tour.
+By 4:30 a.m., I was on a Yandex scooter, which was easy to rent by the minute through the app, and on my way to the pickup location near the Almaty Hotel on Baitursynov Street.

-Despite a trial run the day before, I was a bit overwhelmed by the number of buses and signs in Russian.
-I eventually found the tour bus for Panda Travel.
-Unfortunately, our tour guide had called in sick and the company contacted another guide 20 minutes before departure.
-We would pick him up on the way.
-By 5:30 a.m., we were on the road toward our first stop, Charyn Canyon.
+Unfortunately, our original tour guide had called in sick, and Panda Travel contacted another guide only about 20 minutes before departure.
+We had to pick him up on the way.
+By about 5:30 a.m., we were finally on the road toward our first stop, Charyn Canyon.

 Yandex Go Scooters in Astana